Veg Diwani Handi Or Subzi Diwani Handi (Mix Vegetable In Creamy Spinach Gravy)

-The city of Mumbai is one giant melting pot of different cultures and cuisines, and a casual dining at one of the city’s shopping mall leads me to discover a new dish “subzi diwani handi” , some fancy names I guess but I can understand why it is called “diwani” , it will leave you crazy enough, with its finger licking taste and smoky aromas emanating from the use of rich and varied spices.
-Every restaurant does this dish in their own style, with chef’s own signature touch and here in “Motimahal” I guess the search for a perfect Indian mix veggie dish ends.
+The city of Mumbai is one giant melting pot of different cultures and cuisines.
+And a casual dining at one of the city’s shopping mall leads me to discover a new dish called “subzi diwani handi” .
+I love the name, the way the Indian restaurants give some fancy names to their delicious creations.
+I guess but I can understand why it is called “diwani” , it will leave you crazy enough.
+With its finger licking taste and smoky aromas emanating from the use of rich and varied spices.
+Every restaurant does this dish in their own style, with chef’s own signature touch added to it.

 Slow simmered medley of Indian mix vegetable curry in spinach gravy or veg handi sabzi